HidNeuron/3D-EffiViTCaps/README.md

 }
 ```
 ## Contacts
-If you have any question, feel free to open an issue.
+We are honored to helping you if you have any questions.
+Please feel free to open an issue or contact us directly.
+Hope our code helps and look forward to your citations.